Builder Integration

 Optimistic V2

 We support OptimisticV2 submissions.
 If enabled for v1, you can submit to our v2 endpoints.
 OptimisticV2 decouples the lightweight header from the heavier payload, allowing for faster processing.
-See the original proposal here.
+See the original proposal herearrow-up-right.

 To send a block submission with OptimisticV2, you will need to call these two new endpoints: